romansavrulin/lsd_slam/README.md

 **master**  is my working / stable-ish branch.   **aaron_dev** is my **really unstable** branch.   **Please note: BOTH BRANCHES ARE MOVING TARGETS.**  it's just that **aaron_dev** is, uh, moving faster.

-# 1. Quickstart
+# Quickstart

 My targeted environments are Ubuntu 16.04, the [Jetson TX1](http://www.nvidia.com/object/jetson-tx1-module.html) using [NVidia Jetpack 2.3](https://developer.nvidia.com/embedded/jetpack) , and OS X 10.12 with [Homebrew](http://brew.sh/).

-__If you want a GUI, go to [lsd-slam-pangolin-gui](https://github.com/amarburg/lsd-slam-pangolin-gui)
+__If you want a GUI, start with to [lsd-slam-pangolin-gui](https://github.com/amarburg/lsd-slam-pangolin-gui)__

-The most authoritative documentation is stored in the Ruby Rakefile (don't be scared, it's pretty readable).
-This includes tasks for installing dependencies (in Travis and Docker images for example), and for automating building and testing.
+Common jobs are encoded in `Makefile`.This includes tasks for installing dependencies (in Travis and Docker images for example), and for automating building and testing.

 Assuming all of the "standard" (apt-gettable/Brew-able) deps have been installed,

     ./fips gen
     ./fips build

+Both configurations (release, debug) and platform are controlled through fips settings, so on a linux machine, either

+    ./fips gen linux-make-release
+    ./fips build linux-make-release

+or

+    ./fips set config linux-make-release
+    ./fips gen
+    ./fips build

+will build release binaries.  `linux-make-debug` will build debug binaries and `linux-make-unittests` will build debug binaries and the unit tests.

 See also [doc/CommonProblems.md](doc/CommonProblems.md)

-# 4. Running
+# Running

 Supports directories or sets of raw images.
 For example, you can download any dataset from [here](http://vision.in.tum.de/lsdslam), and run: